fiveman1/rbxm-parser-ts/README.md

 ## References

 I used the following resources extensively to help build this.
-Huge thanks to MaximumADHD and the Rojo team for providing these open source resources.
+Huge thanks to MaximumADHD and the Rojo team for providing these open source resources:

-[Roblox-File-Format](https://github.com/MaximumADHD/Roblox-File-Format): a C# library by MaximumADHD for doing basically the same thing that this does.
+[Roblox File Format](https://github.com/MaximumADHD/Roblox-File-Format): A C# library by MaximumADHD for doing basically the same thing that this does.

+[Roblox Client Tracker](https://github.com/MaximumADHD/Roblox-Client-Tracker/): Another tool by MaximumADHD which provides .json dumps of the Roblox classes and enums which is used to generate the typings provided by this library.

 [Roblox Binary Model Format](https://dom.rojo.space/binary): Unofficial documentation for the .rbxm binary format created by the Rojo team.